Skip to main content

 How to choose

-Need the best possible coding model: GPT-5.4 or Claude Opus 4.6.
-GPT-5.4 currently leads, but the gap is not huge.
+Need the best possible coding model: Claude Opus 4.8.
+It currently leads the verified coding score, but the gap to DeepSeek V4 Pro is half a point.

-Running an AI coding agent at scale: GPT-5.3 Codex.
-The agent loop cost math makes $30/$180 unsustainable for most teams.
+Running an AI coding agent at scale: DeepSeek V4 Pro.
+Near-frontier quality at $1.74/$3.48 makes the agent loop math work.

 See the full coding leaderboard · Compare SWE-bench scores · LiveCodeBench details · React Native Evals explainer